 When wholesale energy prices are increasing but energy customers are paying a fixed direct debit per month, cash costs can quickly overtake cash revenues.
 With hundreds of thousands of energy customers it is no mean feat for a supplier to calculate new direct debit values, apply them and communicate these to the customer.
 This was an absolute necessity for the success of the new system.

 Ballard Chalmers is one of the UK’s foremost experts in energy sector custom software systems development and integration, with a track record of delivering on projects for many of the sector’s major players.
-Our relationship with OVO Energy extends back to 2010 and as such, we were contracted to develop their software system based on BizTalk Server 2010, ASP.NET 4.0 and SQL Server 2008 R2 and 2012.
+The relationship with OVO Energy extends back to 2010 and as such, Ballard Chalmers was contracted to develop their software system based on BizTalk Server 2010, ASP.NET 4.0 and SQL Server 2008 R2 and 2012.